 Greenland’s 800,000 square miles make it the world’s largest island and stationary aircraft carrier.
 It would be as valuable as Alaska during the next few years, before bombers with a 10,000-mile range are in general use.
 It would be invaluable, in either conventional or push-button war, as an advance radar outpost.
 It would be a forward position for future Rocket-launching sites.
 In peace or war it is the weather factory for northwest Europe, whose storms must be recorded as near the source as possible.

 “Let’s Buy Greenland!
-A complete missile-defense plan”, National Review May 2001:
+A complete missile-defense plan”, National Review May 200123ya:

 It’s a little-known fact that Seward also was interested in Greenland.
-In 1946—long after Seward’s time—the United States seems to have made a formal offer of $1286.3$1001946 million for Greenland, according to declassified documents discovered about ten years ago in the National Archives.
+In 194678ya—long after Seward’s time—the United States seems to have made a formal offer of $1,286.3$1001946 million for Greenland, according to declassified documents discovered about 10 years ago in the National Archives.
 The purpose of the acquisition, wrote a state-department official, was to provide the United States with “valuable bases from which to launch an air counteroffensive over the Arctic area in the event of attack.”
 Secretary of State James Byrnes suggested the idea to the Danish foreign minister, but the record does not reveal whether the Danes formally turned down the offer or just ignored it.

-2. This was a fairly difficult and ugly calculation; we’ll have to make some gruesome assumptions and approximations here.
+This was a fairly difficult and ugly calculation; we’ll have to make some gruesome assumptions and approximations here.
 Fortunately, the total value of Denmark’s subsidy isn’t that important to the overall argument because all the other numbers are so dismal.
 (Better calculations are welcome.)

 With a percentage in mind and the data available, the calculation is fairly easy:

 I’m not entirely sure how to interpret this figure—only $2.3b or is it not even in millions?
 So I took an alternate approach.
 NationMaster gives a 1950 Denmark GDP per capita figure (apparently real) of $6,683.00; the Danish population in 1950 was 4,281,275 so multiply is $28.6b, which seems reasonable compared with a 2005 GDP of $188b.
-Assuming linear growth, we can average them and multiply by the interval () to get the total GDP of $5956.5b, and we assumed a constant 0.27% of the GDP so billion.
+Assuming linear growth, we can average them and multiply by the interval ((28.6 + 188)/2 × (2005 − 1950)) to get the total GDP of $5,956.5b, and we assumed a constant 0.27% of the GDP so 5956.5 × 0.0027 = 16.083$ billion.
 That seems pretty reasonable.
 (Imagine working backwards: $0.5b in 2005 + ~$0.5b in 2004 + ~$0.5b in 2003, and we’re already closing in on a solid $2b.)↩︎

-3. I’m reminded of B.H.
+I’m reminded of B.H.
 Liddell Hart’s comment on one of the follies of the Treaty of Versailles in stripping Germany of its overseas colonies of such dubious value to Germany (pg180, Strategy):

 Those who later opposed any idea of returning some of Germany’s confiscated colonies, from concern that they might become a source of danger, failed to take account of the indirect value to Britain of having places she might score early victories…The psychological importance of such counterpoises should never be overlooked, especially by a seapower.
 Moreover, a continental power’s possession of overseas territories liable to being cut off is a curb on her aggression.
-This was manifest in Italy’s prolonged hesitation to enter WWII in 1939—until her ally’s victory seemed certain.
+This was manifest in Italy’s prolonged hesitation to enter WWII in 193985ya—until her ally’s victory seemed certain.
 An entanglement of bases is a restraint, though it may not be a preventive.

-4. Consider the struggle for the North Pole, which sounds valuable:
+Consider the struggle for the North Pole, which sounds valuable:

 And is only possible for Denmark to interfere with due to Greenland (“Neither France nor Germany has yet to make such a claim, let alone some of its Nordic neighbors.
 It’s because the Kingdom of Denmark possesses the semi-autonomous country of Greenland, located right next to the Arctic.”), but Greenland is also the reason why Denmark is wasting its efforts:

 Denmark might not exclusively be interested in the resources the North Pole region has so far concealed, though.
 The U.N. claim was also closely monitored in Greenland, where separatist sentiments have risen recently.
-“There’s a strong push for independence in Greenland, and Denmark wants to show it’s capable of taking its interest into account,” Jon Rahbek-Clemmensen of Denmark’s Syddansk University told the BBC. [“By taking this step, Copenhagen is sending a signal [to Greenland]: ‘Listen, we’re on your team’.”]
+“There’s a strong push for independence in Greenland, and Denmark wants to show it’s capable of taking its interest into account”, Jon Rahbek-Clemmensen of Denmark’s Syddansk University told the BBC. [“By taking this step, Copenhagen is sending a signal [to Greenland]: ‘Listen, we’re on your team’.”]

-5. “A Melting Greenland Weighs Perils Against Potential”, NYT, 2012-09-23:
+“A Melting Greenland Weighs Perils Against Potential”, NYT, 2012-09-23:

 It has long been known that Greenland sat upon vast mineral lodes, and the Danish government has mapped them intermittently for decades.
 Niels Bohr, Denmark’s Nobel Prize-winning nuclear physicist and a member of the Manhattan Project, visited Narsaq in 1957 because of its uranium deposits.
 But previous attempts at mining mostly failed, proving too expensive in the inclement conditions.
 Now, warming has altered the equation.
 Greenland’s Bureau of Minerals and Petroleum, charged with managing the boom, currently has 150 active licenses for mineral exploration, up from 20 a decade ago.
 Altogether, companies spent $100 million exploring Greenland’s deposits last year, and several are applying for licenses to begin construction on new mines, bearing gold, iron and zinc and rare earths.
 There are also foreign companies exploring for offshore oil.
-“For me, I wouldn’t mind if the whole ice cap disappears,” said Ole Christiansen, the chief executive of NunamMinerals, Greenland’s largest homegrown mining company, as he picked his way along a proposed gold mining site up the fjord from Nuuk, Greenland’s capital.
+“For me, I wouldn’t mind if the whole ice cap disappears”, said Ole Christiansen, the chief executive of NunamMinerals, Greenland’s largest homegrown mining company, as he picked his way along a proposed gold mining site up the fjord from Nuuk, Greenland’s capital.
 “As it melts, we’re seeing new places with very attractive geology.”
-The Black Angel lead and zinc mine, which closed in 1990, is applying to reopen this year, said Jorgen T. Hammeken-Holm, who oversees licensing at the country’s mining bureau, “because the ice is in retreat and you’re getting much more to explore.”
+The Black Angel lead and zinc mine, which closed in 199034ya, is applying to reopen this year, said Jorgen T. Hammeken-Holm, who oversees licensing at the country’s mining bureau, “because the ice is in retreat and you’re getting much more to explore.”

 But even as warming temperatures are upending traditional Greenlandic life, they are also offering up intriguing new opportunities for this state of 57,000—perhaps nowhere more so than here in Narsaq.
 Vast new deposits of minerals and gems are being discovered as Greenland’s massive ice cap recedes, forming the basis of a potentially lucrative mining industry.
 One of the world’s largest deposits of rare earth metals—essential for manufacturing cellphones, wind turbines and electric cars—sits just outside Narsaq.
 This could be momentous for Greenland, which has long relied on half a billion dollars a year in welfare payments from Denmark, its parent state.
 Mining profits could help Greenland become economically self sufficient, and may someday even render it the first sovereign nation created by global warming.

 Many important political decisions are pending for Greenland’s government.
 The national labor union wants it to ban the use of low-wage crews from abroad because it does not want local pay scales undermined or jobs lost to foreign workers.
 But there are not enough native workers to build mines without outside help.And for development to go forward, the government will have to revise a long-standing “zero tolerance” policy for the mining of radioactive material, an outgrowth of Denmark’s adamantly antinuclear stance.
 Rare earth metals are nearly always intertwined with some radioactive elements.
 Simon Simonsen, the mayor of South Greenland, which includes Narsaq, said that most residents of the area had overcome initial fears and accepted the levels of radioactive material involved.
-“If we don’t get this mine,” he said, “Narsaq will just get smaller and smaller.”
+“If we don’t get this mine”, he said, “Narsaq will just get smaller and smaller.”

-8. “Currently almost all sand is mined within 50 miles of where it is used, said Jason C. Willett, a minerals commodity specialist with the United States Geological Survey.
+“Currently almost all sand is mined within 50 miles of where it is used, said Jason C. Willett, a minerals commodity specialist with the United States Geological Survey.
 “Once you move it any distance it then costs too much”, he said.”↩︎